tm4dev/go-proxy/README.md

 - IPv4 or IPv6 back-connect
 - Multiple IPv6-IPv4 prefixes supported, with per-country prefixes
-- Session and timeout support to re-use generated IP.
+- Session and timeout support to re-use generated IP
-- Up to 14,000 requests per second.
+- Up to 14,000 requests per second
-- DNS resolution and caching.
+- DNS resolution and caching
-- Automatic IPv6 routing and sysctl setup.
+- Automatic IPv6 routing and sysctl setup
-- One core = one listener via reuseport.
+- One core = one listener via reuseport

 ## Limitations

 - No SOCKS5 support
-- Redis authentication is not supported yet.
+  - SOCKS5 resolves IP locally which makes it inefficient for hosts without IPv6

 ## Setup